danielvicentini/socialdistance/DB/README.md

 This project relies in a INFLUXDB database for storing all the collected data.

 ## Directory Content
 **DB.py:** Python module that handles DB write and query.
-It assumes that a database has already been created and is available as specified by values in DBconst.py.
+It assumes that a database has already been created and is available as specified by values in ../config_shared.py.

-**DBtest.py** Module to exemplify and test the use of DB.py.
+**bdware.py:** Define class DBCLient which instantiate a handler for the SocialDistance InfluxDB database.
+When a object is instantitated, connection to the database is opened.
+A DBClient object can be used to write data in INFLUXD database, so thaht user doesn't need to know details about the measurement.
+Some simple query are also implemented in this module.

+**bdFluxQueries.py:** Implements more complex queries, based on FLUX language, which is used to generate reports.

 </br>
 </br>